 These project videos show other uses I’ve found for Eternabond tape.

-As the name implies, you may think the bond is permanent or "Eternal".
-That's not necessarily true.
-If you ever need to remove or replace the tape, I'm here to tell you that it can be removed.
+The name “Eternabond” implies that the bond is permanent or “Eternal”.
+That’s not true.
+If you ever need to remove or replace the tape, I’m here to tell you that it can be removed.

-I have tried several techniques to completely remove Eternabond tape.
-Here's the process that has worked best for me.
+Here’s the removal process that has worked best for me.